TL;DR

 Multi-morbidity is the medical term for co-existing long-term health conditions.
 This could be a combination of physical conditions like diabetes and heart disease, or a mix of physical and mental health issues, such as arthritis and depression.
 Once considered an issue primarily for the elderly, it is now rapidly accelerating among the working-age population.

 According to analysis from leading health charities like The King's Fund and the Health Foundation, the trajectory is clear and alarming.
-As of 2026, the number of people under 65 living with multiple conditions is understood to have grown by nearly a third over the past decade.
+By 2025, the number of people under 65 living with multiple conditions is expected to have grown by over 30% in just a decade.

 These aren't rare or abstract diseases.
 They are common conditions that, when combined, create a complex web of health challenges and financial pressures.